Are you thinking of what a beard fade might look like? Adding a fade to your beard style is a great way to boost your look.

 1. Clean and Exfoliate

 Once clean and properly conditioned, your beard is ready for a trim.
-You can use clippers with no grade, beginning with the underside of your chin and trimming to the length you desire.
+You can use clippers with no grade, beginning with the underside of your chin and trimming to the desired length.
 This takes care of the shape of your beard and minimizes stray hairs.

 2. Start Trimming